danestfanous/Online-Job-Banking-System/README.md

-# Online-Job-Banking-System
+# **CareerCove**
-# **Online Job Board Project**

-This project is a semester-long group assignment for a Database Systems class, designed to showcase the integration of database management and a user-friendly graphical interface.
+This project is a semester-long group assignment for a Database Systems class, designed to showcase the integration of database management and a user-friendly graphical interface (GUI).
 The application is an online job board where recruiters and applicants can interact through a variety of features.

 ## **Features**